-For clarity, a single entity is assigned to each of the following roles (and therefore this REC Schedule does not deal with new applications to those roles): Gas Retail Data Agent, Electricity Enquiry Service Provider, Gas Enquiry Service Provider, Code Manager, BSCCo, Smart Meter Data Service Provider, and Enduring Change of Supplier Provider.
-These entities will have obtained certificates and completed testing prior to CSS Go-Live under the Transition Schedule.
+For clarity, a single entity is assigned to each of the following roles (and therefore this REC Schedule does not deal with new applications to those roles): Gas Retail Data Agent, Electricity Enquiry Service Provider, Gas Enquiry Service Provider, Code Manager, Smart Meter Data Service Provider, and Enduring Change of Supplier Provider.
+These entities will have obtained certificates and completed testing prior to the CSS Go-Live Date under the Transition Schedule.

 Process for Establishing Public and Private Keys

-The CSS Certificate Authority shall issue, to each applicant wishing to become a CSS User, the following digital certificates, to be used for the exchange of Market Messages via the CSS:
+Each applicant wishing to become a CSS User, shall obtain from the CSS Certificate Authority, the following digital certificates, to be used for the exchange of Market Messages via the CSS:

-Transport Layer Security (TLS) Certificates to secure either end of the network connection, ensuring the transfer of Market Messages across the communication channel is via a secure encrypted channel; and
+Transport Layer Security (TLS) Certificates to secure either end of the network connection, ensuring the transfer of Market Messages across the communication channel is via a secure encrypted channel.
+A TLS Certificate shall not be required by a Market Participant if they are using a CSS Interface Provider to communicate with the CSS on their behalf as set out in Paragraph 3.3; and

-for Energy Suppliers and Electricity Retail Data Agents only, Message Signing Certificates for each Market Participant Identifier, to authenticate individual messages sent across the communication channel through the application of a digital signature.
+For CSS Users, excluding CSS Interface Providers, Message Signing Certificates for each Market Participant Identifier, to authenticate individual Market Messages sent across the communication channel through the application of a digital signature.

 These certificates will be digitally signed by the CSS Certificate Authority to bind certificate owners with their public keys.

 A single TLS Certificate can be used by a CSS Interface Provider to send and receive Market Messages on behalf of multiple Market Participants / Switching Data Service Providers on whose behalf the CSS Interface Provider acts.
-A CSS User which relies on a CSS Interface Provider will not obtain a separate TLS Certificate, but will have its own Message Signing Certificate.
+A CSS User which relies on a CSS Interface Provider will not obtain a separate TLS Certificate but will have its own Message Signing Certificate (which could be obtained by an employee of the CSS Interface Provider acting as the Technical Contact).

-It is the responsibility of each CSS User (or potential CSS User) in possession of TLS Certificates and / or Message Signing Certificates to ensure they comply with the obligations in Paragraph 7.1.
+It is the responsibility of each CSS User (or an organisation applying to become a CSS User) in possession of TLS Certificates and / or Message Signing Certificates to ensure they comply with the obligations in Paragraph 8.1.

 The process detailed in this Paragraph 3 can only be initiated following confirmation by the Code Manager to the CSS Certificate Authority that the applicant has become a Party or signed an Access Agreement and successfully completed the Information Security and Data Protection Assessment in accordance with the Qualification and Maintenance Schedule.
+An applicant must successfully complete testing before it can apply for production certificates.

-Each CSS User (or applicant to become a CSS User) shall provide to the CSS Certificate Authority details of a single Senior Responsible Officer with responsibility for all activities relating to CSS security certificates on behalf of the CSS User.
+Each CSS User (or applicant to become a CSS User) shall provide to the CSS Certificate Authority details of a Nominating Officer who can appoint individuals responsible for managing security certificates on behalf of their organisation.
+The Nominating Officer shall appoint a single Senior Responsible Officer with responsibility for all activities relating to CSS security certificates on behalf of the CSS User.
 The Senior Responsible Officer may at any time nominate individuals to become Appointed Responsible Officers or Technical Contacts.
+The Nominating Officer may at any time appoint a new Senior Responsible Officer by raising a Switching Service Request.

 The roles of Senior Responsible Officer, Appointed Responsible Officer and Technical Contact are further described in Appendix 1.
-Appendix 1 also describes the process by which the CSS Certificate Authority shall receive and validate nominations for the roles of Senior Responsible Officer and Appointed Responsible Officer.
+Appendix 1 also describes the process by which the CSS Certificate Authority shall validate nominations for the roles of Senior Responsible Officer, Appointed Responsible Officer and Technical Contact.

-Each applicant to become a CSS User shall request TLS Certificates and Message Signing Certificates in accordance with the process set out below:
+Each applicant to become a CSS User shall request TLS Certificates and Message Signing Certificates in accordance with the process set out below, which covers the provision of test security certificates for testing and additionally the provision of production security certificates for enduring use: